RedMadRobot/input-mask-ios/README.md

 From our library perspective, this looks like a highly invasive solution.
 Thus, in the long term, we are going to investigate a "costly" method to bring the behaviour matching the iOS SDK logic.
 Yet, here "long term" might mean months.

+## Incorrect cursor position after pasting

+Shortly after new text is being pasted from the clipboard, every ```UITextInput``` receives a new value for its `selectedTextRange` property from the system.
+This new range is not consistent with the formatted text and calculated caret position most of the time, yet it's being assigned just after ```set caretPosition``` call.

+To ensure correct caret position is set, it might be assigned asynchronously (presumably after a vanishingly small delay), if caret movement is set to be non-atomic; see `MaskedTextFieldDelegate.atomicCursorMovement` property.

 ## `MaskedTextInputListener`

 In case you are wondering why do we have two separate `UITextFieldDelegate` and `UITextViewDelegate` implementations, the answer is simple: prior to **iOS 11** `UITextField` and `UITextView` had different behaviour in some key situations, which made it difficult to implement common logic.